Metal vs Wood Bed Frame Noises: How to Sleep Quieter

 6. General Tips to Prevent Bed Frame Noises

-• Set your bed on a level, solid surface to avoid rocking.
+• Set your bed on a level, solid surface.

 • Tighten all screws and bolts every 6 months.

-• Add padding like foam tape to reduce joint friction.
+• Add padding like foam tape to joints.

-• Invest in a high-quality mattress that complements your frame’s structure.
+• Invest in a mattress that complements your frame.

-For help choosing the right mattress, check out our mattress selection guide.
-Sleepopolis also offers a thorough review roundup for mattress shoppers.
+For help choosing, check out our mattress selection guide.
+Sleepopolis also offers a thorough review roundup.

 7. When Should You Replace Your Bed Frame?

-• There’s visible damage—like cracks in wood or bent metal supports.
+• Visible damage—cracks in wood or bent metal supports.

-• Your mattress no longer fits properly or exceeds the weight capacity.
+• Your mattress no longer fits or exceeds weight limits.

 Inspecting a broken bed frame for replacement